Präpositionen im Deutschen – Erklärungen und Beispiele

 Preposition describe relations between words and elements of a sentence.
 There are the following types of prepositions in German:

-- Local prepositions describes three-demensional relations (“auf, in, bei”, …)
+- Locative prepositions describe three-demensional relations (“auf, in, bei”, …)

-- Causal prepositions describes causes and motives. (“wegen, aufgrund”, …)
+- Causal prepositions describe causes and motives (“wegen, aufgrund”, …)

 - Prepositions with genitive (“oberhalb, innerhalb, unterhalb, abseits, wegen”, …)